It's a kind of magic

 Welcome to the Elephant's page of the BOOST private equity firm!

 As you may observe, BOOST delivers returns that are much higher than the market comparables.
 We outperform the market and all top-tier high performers from our peers.
 That's why we often get asked how we do that and what tools we use to manage the value of portfolio companies, how to evaluate businesses, how to manage large-scale cross-border projects, why we don't use debt, how to run legally compliant private equity business that delivers profit, and how to deal with all this toxic stuff which we have on our balance.
 We attest that we use black color for our design, however, not black magic.
 And we do sustainable, compliant, white, transparent business.
 In response, we would like to clean up your doubts by creating this handy list shared with you.
 These are all things that we use daily and love.
 And they are explaining how we make money and generate our high returns.
 This page is a work in progress.
 We will add materials and update them regularly.
-You are welcome to follow us on social media to watch our trendy posts, our news, and more information that we will share.
+Follow that to watch trendy posts and new articles.
+We eliminate all communications on social media, so our website the only place from where you can get the materials and publications.

 Essential things to run your portfolio

 In the private equity business, there is always much data that you need to have for assets management and deals making.
 It concerns deals valuation, fund management, business organization, statistics, and much other stuff.
 We share the sources of information, that we used to utilize for our daily operations, valuation, strategic development.
 Also, we give you some links that may be useful for you.
 These are the sources of information that we use in 99% of the cases.
 We don't read secondary analytical reports and don't buy any marketing or IB reports.
 We always do our data collection and analysis.
 Why?
 Below is the answer.